 If you’re new to EHRs, just know their base function is the same as an EMR; however, an electronic health record focuses on the overall health of the patient, including a broader sense of the patient’s health history.
-Rather than a narrow focus on the patient’s records for a solitary practice, it’s designed to share information with other doctors and medical professionals.
+Rather than a narrow focus on the patient’s records for solitary practice, it’s designed to share information with other doctors and medical professionals.

-For example, an EMR may let staff at a clinic know of which procedures a client has had or what medicine they are taking, but the EMR does not often leave the clinic and it only details history for the one office.
+For example, an EMR may let the staff at a clinic know which procedures a client has had or what medicine they are taking, but the EMR does not often leave the clinic and it only details history for the one office.
 An EHR will include information that can be pertinent to laboratories, hospitals, psychiatrists, or other medical professionals.
 This gives a stronger, more complete look at the patient’s overall medical history.

 EMR vs EHR: Which Should I Focus On?

 A busy doctor’s office may not have the time to differentiate between EMR or EHR, and might only have the capacity to maintain one set of files.
 EMR and EHR both serve different purposes, so the choice lies with your clinic’s priorities.
-Many clinics do not outsource or provide specialist recommendation because they have specialists working under their roof.
+Many clinics do not outsource or provide specialist recommendations because they have specialists working under their roof.
 With that in mind, an EMR would work perfectly.
 However, if you run a family practice where patients are coming to see a doctor and may not be able to see a specialist at the office, then an EHR would provide more opportunity for outside specialists to really learn about the patient’s health history.

 Go Paperless with EMR and EHR

 Patient data and records are important legal documents and should be treated as such.
 Trust a medical records storage system that can improve the quality, safety, and privacy of medical records with secure EMR conversion.
 At DOCUdavit, not only do we have a plethora of scanning services available to suit your business needs, but our paperless methods are good for the environment — and your bottom line.
 Choose one of the top EMR companies in Canada.
 Contact us today.